alexpichel/okb-gatsby/content/posts/2015-12-03--neighborhood-enforcement-team/index.md

 path: "/posts/neighborhood-enforcement-team/"
 category: "Policing"
 tags:
+  - "abandoned property"
-  - "Abandoned Properties"
+  - "chronic nuisance"
+  - "quality of life"
-  - "Chronic Nuisance"
+  - "transients"
 subTitle: "Gresham Police Department were responding to an increasing number of calls and complaints from residents about abandoned properties, transient activity, drug dealing, chronic noise, and other problems."
 ---